dineshdhotrad/OSA-CV-SLAM-Python/README.md

-# OSA-CV-Python
+# OSA-CV-SLAM-Python
-Open Source Algorithms on Computer Vision in Python for SLAM
+Open Source Algorithms on Computer Vision for SLAM in Python